R22 (South Africa): Route

 The R22 begins at an intersection with the N2 national route west of Hluhluwe.
 It begins by heading eastwards into Hluhluwe before making a left and right turn to bypass the Hluhluwe River mouth on Lake St. Lucia and continue northwards.
-It heads for 27 kilometres to reach the village of Mduku east of the Phinda Private Game Reserve and west of the ISimangaliso Wetland Park.
-It continues for 50 kilometres, crossing the Mkuze River, to reach Mbazwana (west of Sodwana Bay and the Sodwana Bay National Park).
+It heads for 27 km to reach the village of Mduku east of the Phinda Private Game Reserve and west of the ISimangaliso Wetland Park.
+It continues for 50 km, crossing the Mkuze River, to reach Mbazwana (west of Sodwana Bay and the Sodwana Bay National Park).

-It continues for 46 kilometres, bypassing Lake Sibaya in the Maputaland, to reach a roundabout in Phelandaba, where it turns to the north-east.
-It heads for 22 kilometres to reach the town of KwaNgwanase (also known as Manguzi and Kosi Bay Town) before heading another 18 kilometres (bypassing the Kosi Bay lakes) to reach the Kosi Bay border with Mozambique.
-It becomes the N200 road on the Mozambique side of the border and connects to Maputo (capital of Mozambique; 110 kilometres away).
+It continues for 46 km, bypassing Lake Sibaya in the Maputaland, to reach a roundabout in Phelandaba, where it turns to the north-east.
+It heads for 22 km to reach the town of KwaNgwanase (also known as Manguzi and Kosi Bay Town) before heading another 18 km (bypassing the Kosi Bay lakes) to reach the Kosi Bay border with Mozambique.
+It becomes the N200 road on the Mozambique side of the border and connects to Maputo (capital of Mozambique; 110 km away).
 The border on the Mozambique side is named Ponta do Ouro.